 The State of Tennessee requires that students enrolled in licensure-related programs a criminal history check conducted by the Tennessee Bureau of Investigation.
 This will include completing fingerprinting and criminal background check through IdentoGO and authorizing release of these findings to the College of Education, Health, and Human Sciences.
 You must complete steps in a special order; we will provide instructions during orientation.
 This background check must be completed by 8/1.
-Successful completion is required for practicum and internship placement.
+Successful completion is required to continue in the program.
 See Appendix F for detailed instructions.